Mausmato/Moodify/README.md

 # Welcome to Moodify

-Moodify, a web-app build from reactjs, compiles your mood and generates Spotify playlists with knowladge to such info.
+Moodify, a web-app build from reactjs, compiles your mood and generates Spotify playlists with knowledge to such info.
 ## Roadmap

 - Additional application support